 - Asking the teams to develop a real training program for a real person

-▷ Have them conduct interviews with the person in order to identify their needs, and then verify whether they've developed an appropriate solution
+▷ Have them conduct interviews with the person to identify their needs, then verify whether they've developed an appropriate solution

 Teacher Observation Checklist